madcatdev/tinyfl/README.md

 - ON/OFF with a single button click (tact switch button).
 - Working voltage: 2.3V - 5.5V, 4A maximum current (with SI2323 mosfet).
 - Extremely low power consumption at moonlight mode: only 5mA with XM-L led.
 With standart 18650 cell it will shine more than 20 days.
--Stepless brightness adjustment with gamma-correction, from moonlight to turbo.
+- Stepless brightness adjustment with gamma-correction, from moonlight to turbo.
 Brightness level is remembered until shutdown, and is preserved in sleep mode.
--Battery voltage control with auto power-off when battery is discharged (2.7V is the default voltage cut-off).
+- Battery voltage control with auto power-off when battery is discharged (2.7V is the default voltage cut-off).
--Two additional modes - emergency beacon and strobe.
+- Two additional modes - emergency beacon and strobe.
 Additional LED for backlighting.
--Reverse polarity protection and ESD protection.
+- Reverse polarity protection and ESD protection.

 How to make it: